Chart Color Schemes

 Elanora has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch identified 55 projects likely to impact the area.
-Key projects include Ellandra Reserve Estate, Elanora Childcare Centre Development Site, Treetops Plaza Redevelopment - Urbia Burleigh Masterplan, and Sophia by Mosaic - Palm Beach.
-The following list details those most relevant.
+Area infrastructure performance is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 56 such projects that could impact the area.
+Notable ones include Ellandra Reserve Estate, Elanora Childcare Centre Development Site, Currumbin Eco-Parkland, and Treetops Plaza Redevelopment - Urbia Burleigh Masterplan.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.